-As to the second perspective, successful attempts at automatic property discovery and subsequent verification appear, e.g., in (Nimmer & Ernst, 2001; Zhang, Yang, Rungta, Person, & Khurshid, 2014).
+As to the second perspective, successful attempts at automatic property discovery and subsequent verification appear, e.g., in (Nimmer and Ernst, 2001; Zhang et al., 2014).
 There, the Daikon tool is used to dynamically detect candidate program invariants which are then used to either annotate or instrument the program.
-In (Nimmer & Ernst, 2001) these guide ESC/ Java in verifying the properties, and in (Zhang et al., 2014) they help guide symbolic execution in the discovery of additional or refined invariants.
+In (Nimmer and Ernst, 2001) these guide ESC/Java in verifying the properties, and in (Zhang et al., 2014) they help guide symbolic execution in the discovery of additional or refined invariants.
 The motivation and approach of Daikon are very close to ours, but we aim at constructing a fully integrated, proactive and interactive environment, built upon the highly incremental paradigm of behavioral modeling.

 Providing an interactive analysis framework that is tightly integrated into the development cycle/environment has become quite widespread in the industry over recent years.
 Some noticeable examples are Google's Tricorder (Sadowski et al., 2015), Facebook's Infer (Cristiano et al., 2015) and VMWare's Review Bot (Balachandran, 2013) tools.
 These tools use static analysis to automate the checking for violations of coding standards and for common defect patterns.
-Lessons learned from these projects indicate that, in order to be successfully accepted by programmers, an integrated analysis framework should have the following properties: (1) it needs to be seamlessly integrated into the workflow of developers; (2) it must produce results quickly; and (3) it has to perform its analysis in a modular manner, so that it can scale reasonably well to large projects.
-The design of our framework is indeed aimed at achieving these properties of scenario-based models and reason about individual objects.
-In (Harel, Katz, Lampert, et al., 2015), it is shown that objects in behavioral models often have very small state spaces; and this allows Athena to effectively compare these objects to her stored meta-model and identify object patterns that can later be used for analysis.
+Lessons learned from these projects indicate that, in order to be successfully accepted by programmers, an integrated analysis framework should have the following properties: (i) it needs to seamlessly integrate into the workflow of developers; (ii) it must produce results quickly; and (iii) it has to perform its analysis in a modular manner, so that it can scale reasonably well to large projects.
+The design of our framework is indeed aimed at achieving these properties.
+In particular, for the modular analysis part, Athena attempts to leverage the special properties of scenario-based models and reason about individual objects.
+In (Harel et al., 2015b), it is shown that objects in behavioral models often have very small state spaces; and this allows Athena to effectively compare these objects to her stored meta-model and identify object patterns that can later be used for analysis.

-7. CONCLUSION
+7 CONCLUSION

-In this paper we contribute to the effort of simplifying and accelerating development of robust reactive systems, by proposing a development framework along the lines raised in e.g., (Cerf, 2014; Harel, Katz, Marelly, & Marron, 2015).
+In this paper we contribute to the effort of simplifying and accelerating development of robust reactive systems, by proposing a development framework along the lines raised in e.g., (Cerf, 2014; Harel et al., 2015c).
 In a nutshell, the idea is to start with a modeling/programming formalism that is expressive, modular and relatively simple, and integrate quick, continuous, and easy-to-use analysis into the development process.
 This entails extending and adjusting existing analysis techniques in order to render them more interactive and proactive.

-Our development framework is currently comprised of three main elements: specification mining and initial semi-formal analysis for generating candidate system properties, abstraction-assisted formal analysis for verification of detected properties, and run-time debugging and testing.
+Our development framework is currently comprised of three main elements: specification mining and initial semi-formal analysis for generating candidate system properties, abstraction-assisted formal analysis for verification of detected properties, and run-time debugging.
 When integrated into the development cycle, these elements can often draw developers' attention to subtle bugs that could otherwise be missed.
 We carried out initial evaluation of the framework by iteratively developing a cache coherence protocol, and saw that it was successful in discovering and reporting bugs.

 In the future we plan to carry out a more extensive, empirical comparison between our development framework and related tools, such as Tricorder (Sadowski et al., 2015) and Infer (Cristiano et al., 2015).
-We also plan to enhance Regina's specification-mining capabilities with learning techniques

-(Ammons et al., 2002), allowing her to learn over time which emergent properties are most valuable to programmers and should be checked first.
+We also plan to enhance Regina's specification-mining capabilities with learning techniques (Ammons et al., 2002), allowing her to learn over time which emergent properties are most valuable to programmers and should be checked first.